-Notes, written by parent/guardian only, must be brought to school within five (5) days of the absence or the absence will become a permanent unexcused absence.
+Notes or emails, written by parent/guardian only, must be sent to school within five (5) days of the absence or the absence will become a permanent unexcused absence.
 In accordance with ORC 3321.04, reasons a student may be legally absent from or tardy to school or classes include, but are not limited to:

 - 1. Personal illness of the student

 - 2. Illness in the student's family

 - 3. Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only)

 - 4. Death in the family

 - 5. Quarantine for contagious disease

 - 6. Religious reasons

-- 7. Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours)